Math Lady: In Senhora do Destino

 Susana Vieira portrayed the protagonist Maria do Carmo in Senhora do Destino; in the following years, the character ended up being massively overshadowed by the popularity of Sorrah's character.

 Senhora do Destino (Portuguese for Lady of the Destiny) was a Brazilian soap opera broadcast by TV Globo from June 28, 2004, to March 11, 2005, in 221 chapters.
 In it, Sorrah portrayed the main antagonist Nazaré Tedesco, a prostitute who, in the first act of the soap opera (depicted in the past, with young Nazaré being portrayed by Adriana Esteves), kidnaps the recently born daughter of main protagonist Maria do Carmo (portrayed by Susana Vieira) in order to forge a marriage with José Carlos Tedesco (portrayed by Tarcísio Meira), at the time one of the richest men in Rio de Janeiro.
 The daughter was named Lindalva, but Nazaré renamed her Isabel to get away with the farce.

 In the second act, set twenty-five years later, it is revealed that Nazaré and José Carlos have lost their fortune and had to mortgage their home in order to pay various late bills.
-After watching a news broadcast on Maria do Carmo, who had become a wealthy woman, talking about her missing daughter and showing a picture of young Nazaré; José Carlos finds out the truth about the daughter him and Nazaré raised and threatens to call the police on her, who in response, pushes him down a staircase, throws away his medication, leading to him suffering a cardiac arrest and dying.
+After watching a news broadcast on Maria do Carmo, who had become a wealthy woman, talking about her missing daughter and showing a picture of young Nazaré; José Carlos finds out the truth about the daughter he and Nazaré raised and threatens to call the police on her, who in response, pushes him down a staircase, throws away his medication, leading to him suffering a cardiac arrest and dying.
 After the incident, Nazaré ends up without money, leading her to start living her life out of scams, including extorting Maria do Carmo in exchange for information about her lost daughter.
 Amidst this, Djenane (portrayed by Elizângela), a co-worker of Nazaré that helped her to fake the birth of Isabel, returns to blackmail Nazaré, and during a fight, Djenane falls down the stairs and dies.
 To avoid being accused of Djenane's death, Nazaré adulterates proofs against her and even pretends to be her in order to withdraw money from her account.

-Nazaré's situation only kept getting more complicated as the story went, with her making another victim later in the drama by electrocuting Gilmar (portrayed by Roberto Bomtempo), a former accomplice of her, in a bathtub.
+Nazaré's situation only kept getting more complicated as the story went, with her making another victim later in the drama by electrocuting another former accomplice Gilmar (portrayed by Roberto Bomtempo) in a bathtub.
 Nazaré also allies herself with Maria do Carmo's former husband (Isabel's own father), a reviled villain portrayed by José de Abreu, who ends up as a mentally unstable homeless man when Nazaré abandons him in her final escape.
 Eventually, Nazaré's end comes when she kidnaps Isabel's daughter and is the target of a chase, after she gets cornered in a bridge over a river, Nazaré redeems herself by giving Isabel's daughter back to her, but in turn, she jumps from the bridge, killing herself.